status-im/status-go/README.md

 - [How To Build](https://wiki.status.im/Building_status-go)
 - [Notes on Bindings](https://wiki.status.im/Status-go_Binding_notes)

+# Notes on Git/GitHub workflow

+1. Squash PR before merging.
+   You can do it either with GitHub api or locally if you want to preserve signature.
+   Don't use `Create merge commit` option on GitHub.
+It pollutes history with meaningless information.
+   It is ok to merge multiple commits with `Rebase and merge` if they are logically separate.

+2. Preserve as much history as possible.
+   If you need to re-name file use `git mv` - it will preserve git history.

 # Intro

 status-go is an underlying part of [Status](https://status.im/) - a browser, messenger, and gateway to a decentralized world.